capt-meelo/capt-meelo.github.io/_posts/2019-01-16-offsec-certs.md

 ---
 layout: post
-title:  "OffSec Certs - Are They Still Worth Taking?"
+title:  "OffSec Certs - Are They Still Worth the Money?"
-date:   2019-01-15
+date:   2019-01-16
 categories: pentest
 ---